nightbox69/boxbot69/README.md

-Nightbot96
+Botbox69
 ==============

 An annoying twitch bot.
-Not to be confused with the actual Nightbot.
-This is a wordplay.
+Made to be annoying, by the annoying.

 Current Features
 ----------------